Battle of Bannockburn visitor centre

-That’s what the history books tell us, but very soon you’ll be able to relive the battle as it’s brought to life at Scotland’s newest attraction, the Battle of Bannockburn visitor centre.
+That’s what the history books tell us, but you can now relive the battle as it’s brought to life at Scotland’s newest attraction, the Battle of Bannockburn visitor centre.

-A collaboration between National Trust for Scotland and Historic Scotland has seen the existing battlefield heritage centre being replaced by something truly special which will open its doors to the public on Saturday 1 March 2014 (a date which can also be written as 1.3.14 – do you see what they did there!?).
+A collaboration between National Trust for Scotland and Historic Scotland has seen the existing battlefield heritage centre replaced by something truly special, which opened its doors to the public on Saturday 1 March 2014 (a date which can also be written as 1.3.14 – do you see what they did there!?).

-As I was lucky enough to get a sneaky peek of this brand new, state-of-the-art visitor centre ahead of the opening date, I thought I would share with you what’s in store at the centre.
+As I was lucky enough to get a sneaky peek of this brand new, state-of-the-art visitor centre ahead of its opening, I thought I would share with you what’s in store at the centre.

 Stepping into the ‘Prepare for Battle’ room, you’re transported back to 1314 to the night before the battle where you come face to face with life-size, 3D Robert the Bruce and King Edward II, fully dressed for battle in glorious shining armour.